 Some of your rituals are purposeful and are a process you have developed to relieve stress and make sense of things.
 You may not be aware of other rituals, like autonomous actions you follow from years of doing what works.

 In this video, I share how, when coaching a manager, she struggled with the dissonance between loving the team and people she managed and feeling their optimism and positive energy.
 And the pain, stress, and dread she felt at the executive administration meetings that she had to attend.
 We created a new ritual that supported her progress to “shield” or use a scarf on her body to be the “negative absorption field” in the executive meetings.
-Following those meetings and before going back to her offices with her team, she would remove the scarf.
+Following those meetings and returning to her offices with her team, she would remove the scarf.
 When she took off the scarf, she said, “it felt like I was dropping the negativity when I took the scarf off.”

 The ritual and use of an object supported her hope in progress, helping her team and managers, and working with less stress.